jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

 how to measure sleep duration: test_duration_w_hours_and_minutes
 #############################################################################

-This is part 2 of 4 where I show an approach to writing a program that calculates the difference between a given wake and sleep time.
+This is part 2 of an approach to writing a program that calculates the difference between a given wake and sleep time.

 .. contents:: table of contents
   :local: